Selection (evolutionary algorithm)

 For many problems the above algorithm might be computationally demanding.
 A simpler and faster alternative uses the so-called stochastic acceptance.

 If this procedure is repeated until there are enough selected individuals, this selection method is called fitness proportionate selection or roulette-wheel selection.
 If instead of a single pointer spun multiple times, there are multiple, equally spaced pointers on a wheel that is spun once, it is called stochastic universal sampling.

 Repeatedly selecting the best individual of a randomly chosen subset is tournament selection.
 Taking the best half, third or another proportion of the individuals is truncation selection.

 There are other selection algorithms that do not consider all individuals for selection, but only those with a fitness value that is higher than a given (arbitrary) constant.
 Other algorithms select from a restricted pool where only a certain percentage of the individuals are allowed, based on fitness value.

-Selection mechanisms are also used to choose candidate solutions (individuals) for the next generation.
-Retaining the best individuals in a generation unchanged in the next generation, is called elitism or elitist selection.
-It is a successful (slight) variant of the general process of constructing a new population.

-Methods of Selection (Evolutionary Algorithm)
+Methods of selection

 The listed methods differ mainly in the selection pressure, which can be set by a strategy parameter in the rank selection described below.
 The higher the selection pressure, the faster a population converges against a certain solution and the search space may not be explored sufficiently.
+This premature convergence can be counteracted by structuring the population appropriately.
+There is a close correlation between the population model used and a suitable selection pressure.
+If the pressure is too low, it must be expected that the population will not converge even after a long computing time.
 For more selection methods and further detail see.

-Roulette Wheel Selection
+Roulette wheel selection

 In the roulette wheel selection, the probability of choosing an individual for breeding of the next generation is proportional to its fitness, the better the fitness is, the higher chance for that individual to be chosen.

 Choosing individuals can be depicted as spinning a roulette that has as many pockets as there are individuals in the current generation, with sizes depending on their probability.

 Probability of choosing individual $i$ is equal to $p_i = \frac{f_i}{\Sigma_{j=1}^{N} f_j}$, where $f_i$ is the fitness of $i$ and $N$ is the size of current generation (note that in this method one individual can be drawn multiple times).